 - 1. Primary First Admissions applying for a school place in the normal admissions rounds (Reception and year 3 if transferring from an infant school).
 First admissions are handled by the local authority. - 1.1 Applications to the Reception Year will be determined by the published admission number (PAN).
 This is the number of children who can be admitted into the Reception Year and preferences are agreed until the PAN for first admission has been reached.
-Mornington Primary School PAN is 40. - 1.2 The admission round opening date will be available to view on the Nottinghamshire County Council website: https://www.nottinghamshire.gov.uk/education/school-admissions/hub.
-The national closing date for applications is 15th January 2025. - 1.3 Parents can request that the date their child is admitted to school is deferred until a later date in the academic year or until the term in which the child reaches compulsory school age.
+Mornington Primary's PAN is 40 - 1.2 The admission round opening date will be available to view on the Nottinghamshire County Council website: www.nottinghamshire.gov.uk the national dosing date for applications is 15th January 2024. - 1.3 Parents can request that the date their child is admitted to school is deferred until a later date in the academic year or until the term in which the child reaches compulsory school age.
 Parents can request that their child takes up a place part-time until the child reaches compulsory school age.
 Requests should be discussed with the Head Teacher of the school.